How to Create a 501(c)(3) Tax-Compliant Donation Receipt

 If your organization provided no goods or services in exchange for the donation – something as simple as “no goods or services were provided in exchange for this donation” is all that is needed to meet this required element.

-Organizations using Donorbox, our powerful and effective donation system, can very easily generate 501(c)(3)-compliant tax receipts.
+Organizations using Donorbox, our powerful and effective donation software, can very easily generate 501(c)(3)-compliant tax receipts.
 This includes both receipts for every individual donation and consolidated receipts of the entire year of donations.

 To create a 501(c)(3)-compliant receipt with Donorbox, simply log in and use our easy template editor.
 It allows you to create and customize the draft of your receipt contents.
 We will populate it automatically with all the necessary donation details and organization info.